 - Among Russians, the rule is to "use the pronoun (adjective, past tense form) that is grammatically correct."
-Therefore, the ship's gender can vary according to what type of ship it's called.
-For example, the missile cruiser Moskva is considered male, but is female if referred to as a cruiser.
+Therefore, the ship's gender can vary according to way the ship is referred.
+For example, the missile cruiser Moskva is considered female, but is male if referred to as a cruiser.
 The Oscar-class submersible cruiser Tomsk is male, but female if called a submarine.
-The research vessel Vityaz is male, but is neuter if referred to as a steamship.
+The research vessel Vityaz is male, but is neuter if referred to as a vessel.

 - Many commercial and military systems (such as GPS devices or collision/altitude alarms aboard aircraft) are female voiced—which will likely result in female avatars and AIs when technology reaches that point.
 It's not simply for aesthetic reasons, either: research by the United States Air Force has demonstrated that a female voice is easier to hear and understand under high stress situations (such as air combat).

 - Later research has been contradictory on this point, however—one study claims that a Creepy Monotone may have a better chance of recognition and understanding than a female voice.

 - Other research has claimed that female voices feel "safer" to listeners, but that this may be because HAL from 2001: A Space Odyssey has soured the general public on male voiced computers through Pop-Cultural Osmosis.

 - Concerning aircraft alarm systems, these are sometimes nicknamed "Bitching Betty" by pilots in North America (or "Barking Bob" if the system is male voiced).